podhmo/swagger-bundler/README.rst

 - x-bundler-compose -- importing from other files with namespace
 - x-bundler-concat -- importing from other files **without namespace**

-For example. the structure of current working directory is such as below.
+For example. the structure of current working directory is such as below,

 ::